What to do with a busted shower?

 This was not my first rodeo on this type of shower fix.
-This is a common problem, and it was possible to carefully crack out all of the concrete base to fix the shower curb waterproofing without tearing into the shower walls at all.
+This is a common problem.
+It was possible to carefully crack out all of the concrete base to fix the shower curb waterproofing without tearing into the shower walls at all.
 This is how it’s possible to fix a leaking shower curb without ripping out everything for a complete redo.

 Replacing just the shower floor tile is a lot less expensive than demolishing and replacing an entire shower.
 And, with the shower curb waterproofing fixed, the result would be a correctly constructed and properly sloped shower floor base that’ll last for decades.
 Plus, the client got to choose their own new shower floor tile for a way cooler modern art deco look!

 Step ONE: Uncover, investigate, and add peace of mind

 Chipping into shower installs is like grabbing a chocolate from the lost lid box.
 You never really know what you’re gonna get.

 In this case, removing the shower floor tile and base uncovered a solid traditional fiberglass waterproofing pan that was properly installed for the most part.
 Aside from the nail holes on the curb, the pan was properly bonded to the drain assembly and properly wrapped up underneath the concrete backerboard wall tile substrate.

 Whomever installed the shower floor tile had simply screwed up on the slope and ignored the nails that some dumb backerboard installer had pounded through the fiberglass waterproofing pan wrapped around the 2x4s that framed the shower curb.
 A competent fiberglass installer had done the waterproofing liner but then some dopey incompetent tile installer had screwed things up from there.